- Best privacy protocols and military-grade encryption

 How do I change my region on TIDAL?

 1. Use a VPN service

-A VPN (Virtual Private Network) bypasses geographical restrictions by allowing you to connect to the Internet from a server in another country.
+In case you are not familiar with the concept of a VPN (Virtual Private Network), rest assured: we’ve got you covered.
+A VPN bypasses geographical restrictions by allowing you to connect to the Internet from a server in another country.

-Moreover, by encrypting your traffic through a secure tunnel, VPNs add an extra layer of security to your privacy and protect your sensitive data.
+PIA encrypts your traffic through a secure tunnel, adding an extra layer of security to your privacy and protecting your sensitive data.